Fiancée frustrated as British police deem missing Kiwi a 'low-risk'

 Around 2pm that day she arrived back home from London to their flat in the Bristol suburb of Clifton and he wasn't there - their bed was still made, curtains were drawn and all that was missing was his keys, wallet and phone.

-Mulachy told the Sydney Morning Herald and The Age that the last text she sent him was to remind him to pull down the blackout blinds.
+Mulachy told the Sydney Morning Herald that the last text she sent him was to remind him to pull down the blackout blinds.
 He had replied "will do".

 Day, a former TVNZ camera operator from Auckland, has now been missing for 48 hours and Mulcahy is terrified that he has been hurt.